Culturally humble integrative primary care.

 -

-Familiarity with Google Docs, Microsoft Word, Excel spreadsheets, Mac computers, and an ability to learn and work within a Pathways Database online, as well as an easy to use team-based electronic medical record (EMR) at Casa.
+Familiarity with Google Docs, Microsoft Word, Excel spreadsheets, Mac computers, an online Redcap database, and an easy to use team-based electronic medical record (EMR) at Casa de Salud.

 -

-Ability to have reliable transportation to meet clients at agencies for support.
+Ability to have reliable transportation to meet clients at their homes or at agencies for support.

 -